munza/lumen-api-starter/readme.md

     }
     ```

-- Exception message, status code and details can now be easily displayed by declaring these as methods in an exception class.
+-   Exception message, status code and details can be displayed by declaring these as methods in an exception class.

     ```php
     <?php